hamiltonbrba/pandas-challenge/README.md

 This project aims to analyze the performance metrics of a school district, providing insights into various factors impacting student achievement.
 By examining district-wide averages, school-specific data, and performance across different spending ranges, school sizes, and school types, we identify key trends and draw meaningful conclusions.

 ## Project Structure
+The project is organized as follows:

+- 'Resources/': Contains the original CSV files for schools and students data.
+- 'Summary Results/': Contains the generated summary CSV files.
+- 'school_data_analysis.ipynb': Jupyter notebook with the code for data analysis.
+- 'README.md': Project documentation (this file).

 ## Generated Summary Files
 The following summary files are generated and saved in the 'Summary Results' folder: